-The new drop-top, internally referenced as the F33, is due for a reveal late this year ahead of a sales launch in the first half of 2013.
+The new drop-top, internally referenced as the F33, is due for a sales launch late in 2013.

 What’s not clear is whether the car will be labeled a 3-Series or if it will pick up a new 4-Series badge.